jasonkawalec/bald-eagle-wintering/index.md

 The interactive map presents a heat map time lapse of bald eagle observations per day for both the winter and summer months.
 The observation frequency of bald eagles per level III ecoregion in NJ [(provided as a shapefile by the Environmental Protection Agency)](http://ecologicalregions.info/htm/nj_eco.htm) can be enabled.
 The ten localities containing the ten highest counts of bald eagles reported in NJ during the four months are displayed for context.

+Use the **Layer Control overlay in the top right of the map below** to toggle between heatmap time lapses and observation frequency by ecoregion maps.

 <iframe src="bald_eagle_wintering_nj.html" height="855" width="95%"></iframe>

 You can explore this map [as its own web page here.](bald_eagle_wintering_nj.html)